 Hopefully, this patch will show up in an upcoming Firefox release!
 For updates on that, keep an eye on the issue on Bugzilla, or follow me on Mastodon.

 UPDATE!: My patch was accepted and merged!
-Responsive video is slated to be in the Firefox 120 release on November 21st.
+Responsive video is now in Firefox stable.

 Next up, Chromium?